hinterlab/irxssauth/README.md

 The access details are configued in irxssauth.yml file.
 IRXSiteDomain is the domain to connect to and it has to use https to encrypt the data sent.
 It also defines the Staging Domain Featured Strings, these are matched aginst the domain to see if protection should be applied.

+## Auth Remember
+Successful HTTP auth on the authenticated device will be remembered for 7 days of a certain domain.
+Any succeful HTTP Auth from another device or in an incognito window will automatically invalid the previously authenticated device.